 Exercise a high degree of caution in Cameroon because of the high levels of serious crime and the threat of terrorist attacks.
 Violent crime is common in residential centres and on rural highways.
 Armed bandits operate throughout the country.
 Pay close attention to your personal security at all times.
 See

-- Do not travel to the Far North region of Cameroon, or to within 40 kilometres of the borders with Central African Republic, Chad and Nigeria's Adamawa state because of the threat of terrorist attack, kidnapping and armed banditry.
+Do not travel to the Far North region of Cameroon, or to within 40 kilometres of the borders with Central African Republic (CAR), Chad and Nigeria's Adamawa state because of the threat of terrorist attack, kidnapping and armed banditry.
 Kidnapping is also a significant risk in the North region: militant group Boko Haram is active in areas near Cameroon's border with Nigeria and has targeted foreigners in the past.
-See Safety and security.
+See

-- Do not travel to the Northwest and Southwest regions, including the Bakassi Peninsula, due to the ongoing domestic tensions, threat of localised violence and kidnapping.
-See Safety and security.
+Do not travel to the Northwest and Southwest regions, including the Bakassi Peninsula, due to the ongoing domestic tensions, threat of localised violence and kidnapping.
+See

 - Australia has a Consulate in Cameroon headed by an Honorary Consul who can provide limited consular assistance.
 The